vanzll/vanzll.github.io/_pages/about.md

 ## White Paper
-As these works are patented in China, all these names are directly translated from Chinese.
+As these works are presented in China, these names are directly translated from Chinese.

 - **White Paper on Cross-Border Economic Large Language Model**